Anterior Cruciate Ligament (ACL) Tear

 When the ACL tears, the ends cannot be sewn back together.
-The ligament needs to be rebuilt to allow the child to function in sports or activities that are more physical.
-Surgery to rebuild the ACL is called arthroscopic (ar thro SKO pic) ACL reconstruction.
-The doctor rebuilds the torn ligament using part of your child’s hamstring or other tissue.
+The ligament needs to be rebuilt to allow you to function in sports or activities that are more physical.
+Surgery to rebuild the ACL is called arthroscopic (ar-thro-SKAH-pic) ACL reconstruction.
+The doctor rebuilds the torn ligament using part of your hamstring or other tissue.
 It is usually an outpatient surgery.
 Younger children who have the surgery may stay overnight to help manage their pain and swelling after surgery.
-An older child can go home after surgery when he or she is able to drink and to use crutches or a walker safely.
+An older child can go home after surgery if pain is well controlled and if they can use crutches or a walker safely.

-After surgery, your child will use crutches and wear a hinged knee brace.
-Your child will be taught how to use the brace and crutches.
-It is very important that he or she use the brace and crutches as instructed.
+- After surgery, the health care provider or nurse will teach you how to use crutches and wear a hinged knee brace.
+It is very important that you use the brace and crutches as instructed.

-You or your child will also be taught how to use the Polar Ice device.
-It is recommended that your child use the machine regularly for the first 24-48 hours after surgery to help decrease swelling.
-After 48 hours, you may begin using it off and on at times for 30 minutes, 3-4 times every day until the swelling lessens.
+- You will also be taught how to use the Polar Ice device.
+Use the machine regularly for the first 24 to 48 hours after surgery to help decrease swelling.
+After 48 hours, you may begin using it for 30 minutes at a time, 3 to 4 times every day until the swelling lessens.

-Your child will get a prescription for pain medicine.
-The doctor may recommend that you add Motrin® for pain relief as well.
-Motrin® will help with swelling and will help your child stop using the pain medicine faster.
+- You will get a prescription for pain medicine.
+The doctor may recommend Motrin for pain relief as well.
+Motrin will help with swelling and will help you stop using the prescription pain medicine faster.

-Your child will get exercises to do.
-The muscles at the site of surgery will be weak, but it is important for your child to do these exercises.
+- You will have exercises to do.
+The muscles at the site of surgery will be weak, but it is important for you to do these exercises.
 They help build up the strength of the leg muscles.
 This helps with healing.
+ACL exercises are below.

-At the first appointment after surgery, your child will get a prescription for physical therapy.
-The child should start physical therapy as soon as possible after the first follow-up appointment (usually one week after surgery).
-The exercises at home and in physical therapy will help your child recover quicker.
+- At the first appointment after surgery, you will get a prescription for physical therapy.
+You should start physical therapy as soon as possible after the first follow-up appointment (usually one week after surgery).
+The exercises at home and in physical therapy will help you recover quicker.
 They will help reduce swelling and improve the range of motion.
-See Helping Hand HH-II-50, ACL Exercises.

-Your child’s first follow-up appointment will be one week after surgery.
-At this time the incisions will be checked and any dressings will be removed.
-You can talk to your child’s care team about amount of pain.
-You will get the prescription for physical therapy.
+Your first follow-up appointment will be about one week after surgery.
+At this time, the incisions will be checked; and any dressings will be removed.
+You can talk to your care team about your pain level.
+You will get a prescription for physical therapy.

 When to Call the Doctor

-- Fever higher than 101° F by mouth
+- fever higher than 101 degrees F by mouth

 Expectations for Recovery